 There’s more.
 The big, old-fashioned orange and chrome indicators are like something from Motorcycle Mechanics; the big (also chrome) tin mudguards are the sort of stuff that’d normally have grown men fighting over at autojumbles.
 And I haven’t seen new tyres so narrow and 18-inch since 1984.

-We've got 3 Yamaha SR400 owners' reviews on the site right now, and it scores 5 out of 5 overall.
+Our Yamaha SR400 owners' reviews show very positive scores.
 People love the value and the simplicity of design, but bemoan the lack of equipment.

 Value vs rivalsNext up: Equipment